What is it?

 Formatting & Regulations

-• Essays should be roughly 1000 words, typed double-spaced on a single side of the page
+• Essays should be roughly 1000 words, typed double-spaced.

 • The first page of the essay may include a title.
-The student’s name should not appear on any page of the essay, and the pages of the essay should be numbered
+The student’s name and school must not appear on any page of the essay, and the pages of the essay should be numbered

 • No help may be received from any person in the research, preparation, and/or writing of the essay.
 Books and electronic sources may (indeed, generally should) be consulted, provided that all research is completed by the student and proper acknowledgement of intellectual property is given.
 A list of sources and works cited should be provided at the end of the essay on a separate page.
 A good on-line source for help in the formal preparation of an essay is Purdue’s online writing lab (OWL), which can be found at: http://owl.english.purdue.edu/handouts/research/r_mla.html